Reshma27Menon/iDMe/python_analysis/condor/skimming_rdf/readME.md

            `python3 submit_condor_skim_rdf.py -s ../../configs/sample_configs/bkg_2022_WJets.json -n 10 -c 4 -m 100 -j 0`

            The output will be stored in `/store/group/lpcmetx/iDMe/skimmed_ntuples/bkg`.

+   Note: This process is not going to be easy, especially if you are a beginner.
+Jobs might succeed or might fail.
+This is a part of this process.
+You can check or track your jobs using these basic commands:

+   `condor_q` -- tracks the running (R) jobs.

 5. Once this is done, we come to the final step: Making json file for these skimmed ntuples.
-These skimmed ntuples will be used by the coffea analyzer.
+The skimmed ntuples will be used by the coffea analyzer.

-         In my case, this command was used (to be done inside `python_analysis/configs/sample_configs` directory):
+         In my case, the following command was used (to be done inside `python_analysis/configs/sample_configs` directory):

          `python3 makeSignalConfigs.py -m bkg -y 2022 -a aEM -p /eos/uscms/store/group/lpcmetx/iDMe/skimmed_ntuples/bkg/bkg_2022_WJets_rdfSkim_MET130_nJetsG0 -n WJets -s 1 -r bkg_2022_WJets.json`